Heidar-An/wordleBot/README.md

 # wordleBot

 Inspired by 3b1b, me and my friend decided to make a wordle bot.
+Using Python and the Pygame library.

 ## How it works